Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 **News**

 - **Mar.
 2023:** Our [L2E paper](https://www.tandfonline.com/doi/full/10.1080/00401706.2022.2118172) was selected to present at [The 65th Annual Fall Technical Conference](https://falltechnicalconference.org/) in Oct.
 2023.
 - **Feb.
-2023:** Joint work with Stefan Wild and Kwassi JosePh Dzahini on zeroth-order optimization won the Best Poster Prize at 2023 SIAM Conference on Computational Science and Engineering.
+2023:** Joint work with Stefan Wild and Kwassi Joseph Dzahini on zeroth-order optimization won the Best Poster Prize at [2023 SIAM Conference on Computational Science and Engineering](https://www.siam.org/conferences/cm/conference/cse23).
 - **Jan.
-2023:** I won the UF Statistics 2023 Winter Workshop Travel Award and will be presenting a work on 1-bit matrix completion.
+2023:** I won the [UF Statistics 2023 Winter Workshop](https://informatics.research.ufl.edu/event/statistics-annual-winter-workshop-2023/) Travel Award and will be presenting a work on 1-bit matrix completion.

 **Contact**\
 xliu31 [at] mdanderson [dot] org\